An Ode to Momtographers

 Are you seeing the issue yet?
 It all boils down to none of your business.

 Momtographers are entrepreneurs.
 Entrepreneurs make mistakes early on, and many will see that offering virtually free photography to the public was a big mistake, but for many it helps them grow into a better photographer or find out they don’t actually like photographing others and their children after all.
 No matter how you look at it, it’s a self-resolving issue.
 Those that don’t charge their worth will eventually learn to value themselves and charge a reasonable price for their time.
 Those that are simply no good at photography or running a business will simply not stand the test of time.
 The market is the market, and whether or not you’re a momtographer has nothing to do with your success or failure.
+And even if there are a steady stream of newly emerging momtographers taking clients on, those aren’t your clients anyway.
 Now back to my praise of momtographers.

 Mothers are some of the strongest people there are.
 It takes tremendous empathy, selflessness, and work ethic to raise a human being.
 Whether you stay at home, work from home, or work away from home, if you’re a mom you have one of the hardest jobs in the world.
 You are a valuable part of society, even when you stay in pajamas indoors for days at a time.
 If you want to pursue a hobby and possibly turn it into a career, you are empowering yourself, fulfilling yourself, and I admire you endlessly.